Maxims . . . throw light on various puzzling problems, and so on. - Rudolf Steiner (Knowledge of the Higher Worlds

 Mod ⁓ 'Moderated' may be put behind moderated statements - It shows the original souce is toned down for the sake of something "sweet and short", or "simple, clear, and direct as fits" - or seemingly just more helpful along general lines.

 With ⁓ - along with - suggests a statement with parts that could be "tailored" from fragments or sayings by one or more by others.
 'With' can also be used for shuffled gist and when statements and phrases of others get twisted and turned to become more or less unrecognisable.
 In such cases, 'With' suggests some influence or other.

-Long notes may be indented (This is an indentation).
+Long notes may be indented (This line is indented).

 Bennett, Bo.
 Logically Fallacious: The Ultimate Collection of over 300 Logical Fallacies.
 Updated Academic ed.
 Sudbury, MA: eBookIt.com., 2013.